 Return to the page top. ↑

-While you can and should explore that whole site, an important resource within it is the ongoing journal Cosmopolis, with articles and essays about Vance and his works.
+While you can and should explore that whole site, an important resource within it was the once-ongoing journal Cosmopolis (followed by successor Extant), with articles and essays about Vance and his works (but latest items date from 2007).

 To see how someone else came out of wrestling with how to explain Jack Vance and his works, visit Lord of Language, Emperor of Dreams: a profile of Jack Vance (a great title).
 Another quite interesting (and lengthy) essay is “Deserted By My Enemies: Vengeance as a Theme in the Writings of Jack Vance”, by Martin LaBar [archived copy].